FPIs in exit mode for 3rd month, pull out $4 bn in Dec

 have invested a net sum of Rs 20,566 crore in stocks, while they pulled out Rs 43,645 crore from the debt market, resulting in a combined net outflow of Rs 23,080 crore.

-"As of December, equities still remain positive on inflows for the 2016 calendar.
-It was the debt market that was witness to massive FPI outflows in December," Bala said.

-"The net outflows in the month of November and December alone accounted for 92 per cent of the net outflows in debt market, thus far this calendar," Bala added.
+“As of December, equities still remain positive on inflows for the 2016 calendar.
+It was the debt market that was witness to massive FPI outflows in December.
+“The net outflows in the month of November and December alone accounted for 92% of the net outflows in debt market, thus far this calendar,” she added.

 RECOMMENDED FOR YOU